socialtables/offload/README.md

 ### app.permitGet(generator)

-Standard KOA styled geneator that is run before all GET requests.
+Standard KOA styled generator that is run before all GET requests.
 Can be used for much more than just permission, but should be used for permission too!

 ### app.permitPost(generator)

 Standard KOA styled generator that is run before all POST requets.

+### app.workspaceRetention(milliseconds)

+Set the time to retain the job workspace directory (see below) after the job finishes.
+Useful mainly for debugging jobs.
+Defaults to 0 (i.e. no retention, workspace is deleted as soon as the job ends).

+## Workspace

+The framework provides a temporary directory for the common case of working with a few files -- this is a randomly-named temporary location in the operating system's default temporary directory.
+A new one is created for each job, and automatically deleted after the job ends.
+It can be accessed through the `OFFLOAD_WORKSPACE` environment variable for jobs spawned as separate processes, or `this.workspace` for jobs implemented as Javascript functions.

 ## Cleanup

 In general, `offload` jobs have to clean up after themselves -- which is to say any resources used by a job should be disposed of by the job itself.
-There is one exception: `offload` provides a temporary directory for the common case of working with a few files.

-The workspace is a randomly-named temporary location in the operating system's default temporary directory; `offload` creates a new one for each job and ensures it is deleted after the job ends.
-It can be accessed through the `OFFLOAD_WORKSPACE` environment variable for jobs spawned as separate processes, or `this.workspace` for jobs implemented as Javascript functions.